 Thanks to Scoir, applicants on the Coalition system can also view quick data and statistics for each college, such as acceptance rates, undergraduate enrollment, and average test scores.

-130 public and private colleges across the US use the Coalition application, including many that also use the Common App.
+Over 160 public and private colleges across the US use the Coalition application, including many that also use the Common App.
+New members for the 2024-2025 application cycle include Yale University, Stanford University, Emory University, Boston University, and more.
 In order to join the Coalition, member institutions must meet certain criteria, such as a six-year graduation rate of at least 70%.
 The table below lists all of Coalition’s member schools.

 School |